-Maximum residual disinfectant level
+Maximum residual disinfectant level goal or MRDLG:

 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.